robot5000-design/ms2/README.md

 - An Options page, where the user chooses topic, difficulty level and quantity of questions.
 - The Questions/answers page should show 4 answers for multiple choice and 2 answers for boolean questions.
 It should have a submit and next-question button and a reset quiz button.
-- Use buttons if possible rather than dropdowns or tickboxes for a better user experience.
+- Use buttons, if possible rather than dropdowns or tickboxes for a better user experience.
 - A Modal containing a Feedback form.
-- Social Links, eg. facebook, twitter.
+- Social Links, e.g. Facebook, Twitter.
 - A countdown timer if possible.
 - Shows Correct Answer Feedback.
 - Display the current high score.